gutschilla/elixir-pdf-generator/README.md

 pdf_generator to be compiled all the time again and again due to my bad Makefile skills.
 Help is very much appreciated.

-## Try it out
+# Try it out

-Then pass some html to PdfGenerator.generate
+Pass some HTML to PdfGenerator.generate:

 ```Elixir
 $ iex -S mix